RahulSChand/llama2.c-for-dummies/README.md

 ---
 ### The end

-Once we get `s->logits` we sample which has already been covered above.
-Congratulations now you know how LLMs work.
-Here is a picture of a cat :)
+Once we get `s->logits` we sample next token (do this until we get `seq_length` tokens).
+This has already been covered in "Forward Loop & sampling in main" section.
+Congratulations! now you know how LLMs work & how to code them in C. Here is a picture of a cat :)

 <img src="./imgs/cat.jpg" width="700" height="500">